You are currently viewing: Medela - English

 Up to two-thirds of the cells in colostrum are white blood cells that guard against infections, as well as helping your baby start fighting infections for themself.1 “White blood cells are important as far as immune responses are concerned.
 They provide protection and challenge pathogens,” explains Professor Peter Hartmann, a leading expert in the science of lactation, based at The University of Western Australia.

 Having left the protection of your body, your baby needs to be ready for new challenges in the world around them.
-The white blood cells in colostrum produce antibodies that can neutralise bacteria or viruses.
-These antibodies are particularly effective against tummy upsets and diarrhoea – important for young babies who have immature guts.
+The white blood cells in colostrum produce antibodies that can neutralize bacteria or viruses.
+These antibodies are particularly effective against tummy upsets and diarrhea – important for young babies who have immature guts.

 It supports your baby’s immune system and gut function